Help for a Healthy Pregnancy

 Prenatal care is vital for the health of a mother and baby and significantly reduces risk factors associated with pregnancy and childbirth.
 Prenatal care includes nutrition counseling, ultrasounds, and routine diagnostic testing to identify and treat complications early.
-Many women suffer from complications such as high blood pressure, gestational diabetes, blood type problems, and STIs.
+Many women suffer from complications such as high blood pressure, gestational diabetes, blood type problems, and sexually transmitted infections (STIs).

-It is imperative for the success of a pregnancy to seek a healthcare provider who specializes in prenatal, delivery, and postpartum services.
-Family practitioners and midwives handle most normal pregnancies while perinatalogists specialize in high-risk pregnancies.
+It's important for the success of a pregnancy to seek a healthcare provider who specializes in prenatal, delivery, and postpartum services.
+Obstetricians and midwives handle most normal pregnancies while high-risk obstetricians (maternal-fetal medicine doctors) specialize in high-risk pregnancies.

 - Monitor progress of pregnancy

 - Recommend or restrict certain activities and/or exercises